 He was a Director of Telstra from December 1994 to October 1996 and Chairman of the Australia Japan Foundation from 1991 to 1998.

 He chaired the NSW Health Council which reported to the NSW Minister for Health in March 2000 on changes to health services in NSW.
 He also chaired the SA Generational Health Review which reported to the SA Minister for Human Services in May 2003.

 He was the founding Chair of Centre for Policy Development.

 In 2009, he received the Distinguished Alumni Award from the University of Adelaide in recognition of his significant and lifelong contribution to Australian society as a Public Servant, Diplomat, Critical Thinker, Board Director, Advisor and Public Commentator.

 He is a Patron of the Asylum Seekers’ Centre in Sydney.

-In 2013 he established a personal blog, Pearls & Irritations.
-It now has over 6,000 subscribers and 4,000 daily readers.
+In 2013 he established this blog, Pearls & Irritations.
+It now has over 7,000 subscribers and more than 6000 daily readers.

 John Menadue is married with four children, ten grandchildren and five great-grandchildren.